Henry Hildebrandt

 Heinrich (Henry) Hildebrandt (born 1963) is a Mexican-Canadian religious leader, activist, and conspiracy theorist.
 In 1991, Hildebrandt became pastor of a fundamentalist Church of God (Restoration) congregation in Aylmer, Ontario, a group described by former members as "controlling" and "cult-like".
-Hildebrandt also has the title of "Apostle" in the global presbytery of the Church of God (Restoration).
-In an effort to fulfill church prophesy and attract new members, Hildebrandt became an outspoken critic of COVID-19 restrictions and led his congregation in defying restrictions on gatherings since April 2020, which he alleges is a government conspiracy to destroy the church.
+Hildebrandt also has the title of Apostle in the global presbytery of the Church of God (Restoration).
+In, what some suggest, is an effort to fulfill church prophesy and attract new members, Hildebrandt became an outspoken critic of COVID-19 restrictions and led his congregation in defying restrictions on gatherings since April 2020, which he alleges is a government conspiracy to destroy the true Christian church.